solena8/analyse_des_ventes/README.md

 1. Create a new model in the `models/` directory
 2. Add the model to `models/__init__.py`
 3. Implement the analysis logic in `scripts/data_analysis.py`
-4. Update the main script to include the new analysis